josephjeong/taskmaster/backend/README.md

 Steps to run this project:

-1. Run `npm i` command
+1. run 'yarn install' command
-2. Setup database settings inside `ormconfig.json` file
+2. modify .env.example by removing example and adding details
-3. Run `npm start` command
+3. run 'yarn start' from root backend directory